Zenith-the-realest/school-vault/Notes/English/Exposure - Poem.md

 However, each stanza ends with an anti-climax:
 >*But nothing happens.*

 This structure is apparent in each verse.
-It may be that Owen intends for the reader to *emphasise with what thte soldier's felt:* everything is tense and building to a climax, but ending with nothing.
+It may be that Owen intends for the reader to *emphasise with what the soldier's felt:* everything is tense and building to a climax, but ending with nothing.
 This reflects the emotional roller coaster the soldiers went through everyday, exhausting them.

 ## Rhyme scheme: